 Dr. Julie DAUVILLIER explains a little more about this syndrome.

-Historically, the most effect way to control parasites was believed to be by deworming every 8 weeks with a rotation of the class of active ingredient used.
+Historically, the most effective way to control parasites was believed to be by deworming every 8 weeks with a rotation of the class of active ingredient used.
 This approach has resulted in the development of resistant strains of parasites.
 Individual worms develop resistance to a particular drug due to random genetic mutation.
 Indiscriminate deworming kills off the competition and gives these worms an advantage for survival.
-The more frequently the horse is dewormed with the resistant chemical, the quicker the population of resistance worms increases.
+The more frequently the horse is dewormed with the resistant chemical, the quicker the population of resistant worms increases.